rorymcdaniel/temperature-monitor/README.md

     sudo pip install requests
     sudo pip install python-dotenv

+### Usage
+    sudo python monitor_temp.py

 At the moment, this only works on Linux.
-It does not work on OS X or Windows.
+Sudo is required in order to acess /dev/ldusb0